saakhi-liu/Mini-Nginx-Project/README.md

-# mini_nginx_project
+# Mini Nginx Project Created by Saakhi Liu
-A mini nginx project which focuses on static content, proxy and ssl
+A mini Nginx project that focuses on static content, proxying, and SSL.
+The original Nginx files are located in C:\nginx, and these are just copies.